stephenkgh/molinks/README.md

 Other notes
 ===========

 There are a bunch more helpful docker shortcuts in the Makefile.
 See the code for details but here are a few examples:

     make ps
     make shell
     make dbshell
     make log tail
-    make down clean
+    make down clean     # remove everything except database volume

-Here's a more complete `.git/info/exclude` file to use for this project:

-    etc/*
-    !etc/*.example
-    homedir/*
-    !homedir/.placeholder
-    staticfiles/